Skip to footer content

 green arrow pointer

-How Do I Install a QR Code NuGet Package?
+How Do You Install a QR Code NuGet Package?

 Installing IronQR through NuGet Package Manager takes seconds.
 Open the NuGet Package Manager Console in Visual Studio and run the following command, or use the dotnet add package command for CLI environments: